lp-wan/datamodel/draft-ietf-lpwan-schc-yang-data-model.md

   * the duration of a tick.
 It is computed by this formula 2^tick-duration/10^6.
 When tick-duration is set to 0, the unit is the microsecond.
 The default value of 20 leads to a unit of 1.048575 second.
 A value of 32 leads to a tick duration of about 1 hour 11 minutes.
   * the number of ticks in the predefined unit.
 With the default tick-duration value of 20, the timers can cover a range between 1.0 sec and 19 hours covering {{RFC9011}} recommandation.

-### Fragmentation Parameters
+### Fragmentation Parameter

-* max-ack-requests expresses the number of attempts before aborting (cf. section 8.2.2.4. of {{RFC8724}}).
+The SCHC fragmentation protocol specifies the  the number of attempts before aborting through the parameter:

-* maximum-packet-size rexpresses, in bytes, the larger packet size that can be reassembled.
+* max-ack-requests  (cf. section 8.2.2.4. of {{RFC8724}}).

 ### Layer 2 parameters